cchdo/cruise_report_2022_p02w/rosette.rst

 CTD and cage were horizontally mounted at the bottom of the rosette frame, located below the carousel for all stations.
 The temperature, conductivity, dissolved oxygen, respective pumps and exhaust tubing was mounted to the CTD and cage housing as recommended by SBE.
-The reference temperature sensor was mounted between the primary and secondary temperature sensors at the same level as the intake tubes for the exhaust lines.
+The reference temperature sensor was mounted between the primary and secondary temperature sensors at the same level as the intakes for the pumped temperature sensors.
-The transmissometer was mounted horizontally on the lower LADCP brace with hose clamps around both of its ends, avoiding shiny metal or black tape inside that would introduce noise in the signal.
+The transmissometer was mounted horizontally on the lower LADCP brace with hose clamps, avoiding shiny metal inside that would introduce noise in the signal.
+The hose clamps for the transmissometer were covered in black electrical tape.
 The oxygen optode, fluorometer, and altimeter were mounted vertically inside the bottom ring of the rosette frames, with nothing obstructing their line of sight.
 One 300 KHz bi-directional Broadband LADCP (RDI) unit was mounted vertically on the bottom side of the frame.
 Another 300 KHz bi-directional Broadband LADCP (RDI) unit was mounted vertically on the top side of the frame.
 The LADCP battery pack was also mounted on the bottom of the frame.
-The LADCP and LADCP battery pack were mounted next to each other at the beginning of the cruise.
+The LADCP and LADCP battery pack were mounted near (90°) each other at the beginning of the cruise.
-If we imagine the LADCP battery being north on the rosette, the LADCP was mounted east, the CTD mounted south, and the UVP mounted west.
+Imagining the now of the ship to be north, the LADCP batter was mounted on the south side of the rosette, the up/down LADCPs were on the west side, the UVP on the east, and CTD mounted to the north.

 .. tabularcolumns:: |l|l|l|l|l|l|